-The current outlook is the combination of recharge of starting soil moisture profile levels and the current crop outlook based on SOI phase analogue years from history similar to the phase as the end of October 2016.
-This resulted in the current crop outlook for above average chances (50% to 80%) of exceeding the long-term median yield for most areas in QLD cropping region.
-The exception is most of NNSW, which are showing a high chance of exceeding the long-term median shire yield (70% - 90%).
-Note: Final summer crop yield is usually more affected by in-crop rainfall and temperatures (during crop growth) than by the soil moisture at sowing.
+The current outlook is the combination of recharge of starting soil moisture profiles and the current rainfall outlook based on SOI phase analogue years from history with the same phase as at the end of October 2017.
+This resulted in the current crop outlook for close to average chances (50:50) of exceeding the long-term median yield for most areas in QLD cropping region.
+The exception is most of CQ & southern NNSW, which are showing a slightly increased chance of exceeding the long-term median shire yield (60% - 80%).
+Note: Final summer crop yield is usually more affected by incrop rainfall and temperatures (during crop growth) than by the soil moisture at sowing.

-At this early stage of the season, the range of likely yield outcomes for the 2016/2017 season (see Regional Outlook section) is still wide as much of the growing season remains in the projected forecast.
+At this early stage of the season, the range of likely yield outcomes for the 2017/2018 season (see Regional Outlook section) is still wide as much of the growing season remains in the projected forecast.
 Updating each month, as the season progresses, causes the range of yield outcomes to narrow towards the final realised yield at the end of the season.